First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: General first-order solution

 where $\sigma_{\mu\nu}$ and $h$ denote the shear and enthalpy per particle, respectively.
 The first line in Eq.~(\ref{Eq:Phatmunu}) corresponds to $\left(L_{F}\left[\ln f^{\left(0\right)}\right]\right)^{\perp}$.
 The second line adds a multiple of quantities that are of higher order in Knudsen's parameter.
-The freedom of including these terms arises from the fact that, thanks to the balance equations, the expressions in parentheses in the second line of Eq.~(\ref{Eq:Phatmunu}) can be added to the first-order solution without altering it to this order. \item $\mathcal{L}^{-1}: (\ker\mathcal{L})^{\perp}\to (\ker\mathcal{L})^{\perp}$ denotes the inverse of the linearized collision operator when restricted to $(\ker\mathcal{L})^{\perp}$.
+The freedom of including these terms arises from the fact that, due to the balance equations, the expressions in parentheses in the second line of Eq.~(\ref{Eq:Phatmunu}) can be added to the first-order solution without altering it to this order. \item $\mathcal{L}^{-1}: (\ker\mathcal{L})^{\perp}\to (\ker\mathcal{L})^{\perp}$ denotes the inverse of the linearized collision operator when restricted to $(\ker\mathcal{L})^{\perp}$.
 Sufficient conditions on the cross section for the invertibility have been thoroughly discussed in Ref.~\cite{Hydrolimit}. \item The last two terms in Eq.~(\ref{eq:f1}) correspond to an arbitrary function belonging $\ker\mathcal{L}$, which constitutes the homogeneous solution.
 The quantities $A$ and $B_{\mu}$ are functions of the state variables only, and as will be explained in detail in the remaining of this article, they give rise to a family of constitutive relations. \end{itemize} It is important to point out that there is a profound difference in the arguments behind the introduction of the coefficients $A$ and $B_{\mu}$, and the ``parameters'' $\hat{\Gamma}_{0,1,2}$.
 The former are mandatory in order to obtain the most general solution to the integral equation and correspond to the homogeneous part of the solution.
-The latter are included as a mere freedom of doing so while retaining the order of the approximation, but have nothing to do with the existence nor the uniqueness of the solution.
-Furthermore, it is worthwhile to emphasize at this point that these terms are not introduced as on-shell corrections after the constitutive equations are obtained in order to achieve hyperbolicity in the macroscopic transport equations.
-In this context they are included as part of the solution within the microscopic calculation and actually do not alter the frame choice.
+The latter parametrize the representation freedom and have nothing to do with the existence nor the uniqueness of the solution.
+At this point, it is worthwhile to emphasize that these terms are introduced as on-shell corrections within the microscopic framework, and they do not alter the frame choice.
 Furthermore, in the present approach, these terms appear in such a way that the TFP frame, which is obtained when $A$ and $B_{\mu}$ vanish and only the particular solution is present, is still exactly enforced to first order even off-shell.
 This is in contrast to phenomenological approaches where the frame is retained only on-shell up to first order (see for example~\cite{Bemfica2022}).